tdrexler1/cincinnati_recycling/README.md

 ## Overview

+The goal of this project was to select a large dataset and use it to develop and answer a set of questions.
+I wrote the query scripts using Scala and ran them against the data set using Spark.
+I accessed Spark using Apache Zeppelin, a component of the Hortonworks Sandbox running on an Amazon Elastic Computing (EC2) instance.

 ## Data Sources
-The primary data set I used was [“Recycle Carts Collection ‘Tip’ Data”](https://data.cincinnati-oh.gov/Thriving-Neighborhoods/Recycle-Carts-Collection-Tip-Data/3kem-bs7v) available from the [City of Cincinnati Open Data Portal](https://data.cincinnati-oh.gov/).
+The primary dataset I used was [“Recycle Carts Collection ‘Tip’ Data”](https://data.cincinnati-oh.gov/Thriving-Neighborhoods/Recycle-Carts-Collection-Tip-Data/3kem-bs7v) available from the [City of Cincinnati Open Data Portal](https://data.cincinnati-oh.gov/).
+This dataset tracks the number of times every recycling cart in the city is picked up by a recycling truck, based on an RFID tag identifier attached to each cart.

+The full recycling dataset contains over 5.8 million rows of records.
+To help develop my Scala query scripts, I first wrote a [short Java program](CIN_data_sample.java) to randomly sample a subset of data.
+A copy of [one such sample](CIN_Recycle_Carts_Tip_Data_sample_5.0.csv.zip) is included in the project repository.

 For Question 4, I also collected data from the [US Census Bureau](https://data.census.gov/).
 The data I used came from detailed tables of the 2018 American Community Survey 5-year estimates.
 The table numbers and titles were: